The host

 • Korea Biomedicine Industry Association (KoBIA)

-• Korea Society of Toxicology (KOST)
+• The Korean Society of Toxicology (KSOT)

 • Korean Society for Alternatives to Animal Experiments (KSAAE)